cortex-js/cortex-js.github.io/kb-mathlive.md

 The menu can be filtered to only display a subset of the available commands.

-For example, to ommit all commands related to the Compute Engine (such as Evaluate, Simplify and Solve), you can filter the menu items by id:
+For example, to omit all commands related to the Compute Engine (such as Evaluate, Simplify and Solve), you can filter the menu items by id:

 ```js example